S512: Greater Accountability for Boards/Commissions. Latest Version

 SECTION 8.1.(c) Notwithstanding the requirement for annual appointments by the General Assembly established by G.S.
 116‑37(b)(1)a1. and length of terms established by G.S.
 116‑37(b)(1)d., as enacted and amended by this section, the following appointments shall be made in 2023:

-(1) For a term beginning July 1, 2023, and ending October 31, 2027, one member shall be appointed by the General Assembly upon recommendation of the Speaker of the House of Representatives and one member shall be appointed by the General Assembly upon recommendation of the President Pro Tempore of the Senate.
+(1) For a term beginning the date this act becomes law, and ending October 31, 2027, one member shall be appointed by the General Assembly upon recommendation of the Speaker of the House of Representatives and one member shall be appointed by the General Assembly upon recommendation of the President Pro Tempore of the Senate.
 Members appointed to fill those terms of office in 2027 shall be appointed to four‑year terms of office as provided in G.S.
 116‑37(b)(1)d.
 These members shall fill seats vacated by the prior ex officio members of the board.

-(2) For a term beginning July 1, 2023, and ending October 31, 2026, one member shall be appointed by the General Assembly upon recommendation of the Speaker of the House of Representatives and one member shall be appointed by the General Assembly upon recommendation of the President Pro Tempore of the Senate.
+(2) For a term beginning the date this act becomes law, and ending October 31, 2026, one member shall be appointed by the General Assembly upon recommendation of the Speaker of the House of Representatives and one member shall be appointed by the General Assembly upon recommendation of the President Pro Tempore of the Senate.
 Members appointed to fill those terms of office in 2026 shall be appointed to four‑year terms of office as provided in G.S.
 116‑37(b)(1)d.
 These members shall fill seats vacated by the prior ex officio members of the board.

 (3) For a term beginning October 1, 2023, and ending October 31, 2025, one member shall be appointed by the General Assembly upon recommendation of the President Pro Tempore of the Senate.
 The member appointed to fill that term of office in 2025 shall be appointed to a four‑year term of office as provided in G.S.
 116‑37(b)(1)d.
 This member shall fill a position expiring in 2023 held by a board of trustee appointment.